 Hess announced a discovery offshore Guyana at the Longtail-3 well on the Stabroek Block.
 Drilling at Longtail-3 encountered 230 ft (70 m) of net pay, including newly identified, high quality hydrocarbon bearing reservoirs below the original Longtail-1 discovery intervals.

-The well is located approximately 2 mi (3.5 km) south of the Longtail-1 well.
-It was drilled in more than 6,100 ft (1,860 meters) of water by Stena Drilling’s Stena DrillMAX drillship.
-The Longtail-1 discovery on the Stabroek Block was drilled in 2018, encountering approximately 256 feet (78 meters) of high-quality, oil-bearing sandstone reservoir.
+The well is located approximately 2 miles (3.5 km) south of the Longtail-1 well.
+It was drilled in more than 6,100 ft (1,860 m) of water by Stena Drilling’s Stena DrillMAX drillship.
+The Longtail-1 discovery on the Stabroek Block was drilled in 2018, encountering approximately 256 ft (78 m) of high-quality, oil-bearing sandstone reservoir.

 In other drilling activity, the Mako-2 appraisal well on the Stabroek Block confirmed the quality, thickness and areal extent of the reservoir.
 When integrated with the previously announced discovery at Uaru-2, the data supports a potential fifth floating production storage and offloading vessel (FPSO) in the area east of the Liza complex.
 The Koebi-1 exploration well on the Stabroek Block has shown evidence of non-commercial hydrocarbons.